cuesheet .

 Open-source Python library that records LLM API calls once and replays them in tests.
 Drop-in pytest plugin, scrubs API keys, ships with a live web UI.
 Works with any SDK on httpx: Anthropic, OpenAI, Gemini, Mistral.

 I'm Giorgos.
-I write Python and PHP for a living and have spent the last few years switching between backend code and the wires underneath it.
+I write Python for a living, use Claude Code daily, and have spent the last few years moving between backend code and the networking layer underneath it.
 These days I lead a small team at Datawise (out of Atlanta, though I'm in Florina) that builds Python environments for training and evaluating AI models.
 Before that: e-commerce backends, satellite internet troubleshooting, and a lot of late-night customer calls about DNS.

 Right now: leading a team at Datawise (Atlanta, working from Greece) that builds Python tasks used to evaluate and benchmark AI models.
 Containers, eval harnesses, and a lot of "why did the model do that" debugging.